-If there’s no problem with your hard drive, memory card or system files, the crashing issue is probably caused by your drivers.
-Device drivers are essential parts of you computer.
+If there’s no problem with your hard drive, memory card, or system files, the crashing issue is probably caused by your drivers.
+Device drivers are essential parts of your computer.
 Corrupt or missing drivers can usually bump your computer into various problems, including a system crash.

 There are 2 ways for you to update your drivers: